ECLK/Nomination/README.md

 | Create Objection          | Create objection by party users and IG users  | OFC Add objection          |
 | Approve Objection          | Approve objections submitted by party users and IG users  | OFC Objection approve                     |

+### User management

+>User management involves defining and managing users, roles, and their access levels in a system.

+Identity Manager - The Identity Manager is responsible for authenticating all users and for providing high level authorization information for particular applicaitions.

+API GW - The API Gateway is the entrypoint for all external accesses to the services that comprise the functionality of all elections systems.
+The API Gateway uses the Identity Manager for authentication and authorization prior to forwarding requests to the services.

 ## Nomination process

 >You can checkout following links to get a clear understanding